Choosing Durable Paints for High-Traffic Areas: How to Find Products That Last

 Gentle, frequent cleaning

-For most durable paints like epoxies and urethanes, regular dusting or wiping down with a damp cloth is recommended.
-Use a microfiber duster or cloth and vacuum attachments to gently remove built-up dirt and debris.
-For stuck-on messes, use a mixture of warm water and a mild detergent or degreaser, then rinse well with water.
-Avoid harsh chemicals, abrasive cleaners and strong solvents which can dull the finish over time.
+For most durable paints like epoxies and urethanes, regular dusting or wiping with a damp cloth is recommended.
+Use a microfiber cloth or vacuum attachment to remove dirt and debris.
+For stuck-on messes, mix warm water with mild detergent, then rinse well.
+Avoid harsh chemicals, abrasive cleaners, and strong solvents that can dull the finish over time.

 Periodic deep cleaning

-Every few months, do a more thorough cleaning to remove grease, grime and ground-in dirt.
-Use a degreasing dish soap and scrub stubborn areas with an abrasive sponge or scrubber.
-Rinse thoroughly when done and dry with a clean cloth to prevent water spots.
-For textured paints, use a soft bristled brush to clean the grooves and crevices.
+Every few months, perform a deeper clean to tackle grease and ground-in dirt.
+Use a degreasing dish soap and scrub stubborn areas with a non-abrasive sponge.
+Rinse thoroughly and dry with a clean cloth to avoid water spots.
+For textured paints, a soft-bristled brush works well to clean grooves and crevices.

 Wipe up spills immediately